Dinopit/DinoAirPublic/README.md

 **Q: ComfyUI/Ollama won't start?**
 A: Check ports 8188/11434 aren't in use, verify system resources, restart services.

+> 💡If you made it this far and use runpod.io?
+Heres a referal link for  $5-500 worth of credits when you add $10 https://runpod.io?ref=xhye3m5r

 [📚 **See FAQ.md for 30+ more questions and detailed answers**](FAQ.md)

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
-If you made it this far and use runpod.io?
-Heres a referal link for  $5-500 worth of credits when you add $10 https://runpod.io?ref=xhye3m5r

 ---

 <div align="center">